Rishi-Solanki07/Customer-Segmentation-Analysis/README.md

 ## KMeans Model

-I have trained a KMeans clustering model which you can download using the following link:
+To use my KMeans clustering model which you can download using the following link:

 [Download KMeans Model](https://drive.google.com/file/d/1BBLBkFG2OnmTDiWlTlWixN2P5L36qcrg/view?usp=sharing)